rohrbachd/connector-ast/Docs/Implementation/coding-rules.md

 Use exceptions over error codes; keep happy path clear.
 Fail fast and close to the source.
 Log once at the boundary, not everywhere.
-Don’t return null or accept null casually—use Option/Optional/Result where available.
+Don't return null or accept null casually—use Option/Optional/Result where available.
 Wrap third‑party exceptions at boundaries to protect the domain from leakage.

 # 9) Boundaries & Interfaces